Tisqr/ByteBackup/README.md

-A Simple File Backup Utility.
+A simple file backup utility.